Eloynice/MODFIRE/MODFIRE-Prototype/README.md

 Open up the Makefile in this folder and modify the parameters of the "make" label, then run the "make" command in the terminal.

-## MainWithSpecific
+## MainFloat
-The MainWithSpecific command is what should be run and its parameters can be changed in the following manner.
+The MainFloat command is what should be run and its parameters can be changed in the following manner.

 The examples shown are related to the Vale de Sousa forest which was used in the MODFIRE project.

-## MainWithSpecific parameters:
+## MainFloat parameters:
 1st- Maximum Area Limit (50)

 2nd- Directory with data about forest (res)